-Dr. David Bright is a mental health counselor who uses a trauma-informed approach when working with teens, college students, and adults across issues of anxiety, depression, grief, career development and many other concerns.
+Dr. David Bright, PhD, is an Assistant Professor of Counselor Education at SUNY New Paltz, training future school and mental health counselors.
+As a mental health counselor he uses a trauma-informed approach when working with teens, college students, and adults across issues of anxiety, depression, grief, career development and many other concerns.
 He believes in honoring a client’s lived experience and autonomy through fostering an empathetic relationship under a person-centered model.
 One of his primary focuses is making sure a client feels safe, heard, represented, and accepted in the counseling space.
 David often utilizes cognitive-behavioral, narrative, solutions-focused, existential, and psychodynamic approaches and specializes in issues of anxiety, depression, career development, and executive functioning.

 - Ph.D. in Counselor Education: The Pennsylvania State University